int128/oauth2cli/README.md

 1. User pastes the code on the terminal.
 1. User can access to the API using the token.

-By using oauth2cli, user interaction becomes simple and easy as follows:
+By using oauth2cli, user interaction is very simple and easy.
+For example,

 1. User runs the command on a terminal.
 1. The command opens the browser.